-Health Resource Inventory is a configuration of Web AppBuilder for ArcGIS that can be used by health and human services agencies to inventory homeless, drug treatment, and other service providers in a community.
+Health Resource Inventory can be used to inventory homeless, drug treatment, and other service providers in a community.

 This inventory of health resources provides a foundation for several locator applications (for example, Homeless Service Locator, Opioid Treatment Locator, Drug Drop-off Locator) that can be used by the general public to locate health and human services.